Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/zenithal_wcs_validation_notes.md

 - whether the implemented reprojection and sampling math matches Astropy
 - whether the implemented `HPC` sampling map matches Astropy
-- whether the `CAR` source WCS interpretation and sampling path match Astropy
+- whether the `CAR`/`CEA` source WCS interpretation and sampling path match Astropy
 - whether the `formal-TAN` path in `Orthographic` mode and `HPC` sample the same source pixels over the same rendered comparison frame.